johnfacey/neoncut-font/README.md

 **Free for Personal and Commercial Use**

-You are free to use Voltage Font in any project, including:
+You are free to use NeonCut Font in any project, including:
 - ✅ Personal projects
 - ✅ Commercial projects
 - ✅ Client work